ruohoruotsi/awesome-music-production/readme.md

     and producing midi streams.
 - [Band.js] - Music composer interface for the Web Audio API.
 - [Blip] - Looping and sampling with the Web Audio API.
+- [Dplug] - Library to make audio plug-ins with the D programming language.
 - [Faust] - Functional programming language
     for sound synthesis and audio processing.
 - [Klasma] - Chiptune music composition kit.